blefebvre/implementationdetails.dev/_posts/2018-12-05-sync-react-native-sqlite-db-with-dropbox.markdown

 #### hasLastUploadCompleted()

 Another helper function.
 Like `hasSynced()`, a call to this function will check the value of a key in AsyncStorage.
-If `DROPBOX.LAST_UPDATE_STATUS_KEY` is set to the value of `DROPBOX.UPDATE_STATUS_FINISHED`, true will be returned.
-If the key is unset or set to any other value, the function will return false.
+If `DROPBOX.LAST_UPDATE_STATUS_KEY` is set to the value of `DROPBOX.UPDATE_STATUS_FINISHED`, true will be resolved.
+If the key is unset or set to any other value, the function will resolve false.

 This function is called from the `DatabaseSynchronizer` class [reconcileDatabaseChanges()](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/database/DatabaseSynchronizer.ts#L35) function.
 If it returns `false`, then we know that the previous upload to Dropbox never completed.
 Therefore, assuming there was not a conflicting change made to the Dropbox file from another device, we will attempt the upload again.

+## Triggering an upload

+The action that triggers an upload of the database to Dropbox is completely up to you.
+It can be a manual step, or it can happen each time the database is written to.
+The latter approach is the one I have taken with the demo list app.

+To implement the upload-on-each-write approach, I have added a `databaseSync.upload()` call to the end of each of the Database functions which INSERTs, UPDATEs, or DELETEs data.
+For an example, check out [Database.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/database/Database.ts#L84).

+{% highlight js %}
+    // Queue database upload
+    return this.databaseSync.upload();
+{% endhighlight %}

+Since all of the database functions already return a `Promise`, it was simple to add this call right at the end of each function's existing Promise chain.
+You'll recall from above that the `upload()` call briefly closes the database, but it's Promise chain will resolve immediately after the copy is complete and the database is reopened; it does not wait for the upload itself to complete.

+## Downsides to this approach

+This approach has worked well for me, but it is not going to work for _many_ apps.
+Perhaps most apps.
+Apps that would not be good candidates for this approach would likely have one or more of the following characteristics:

+- Require frequent database writes that occur in quick succession (for example, an app that records location data a few times per second)
+- Contain a large database.
+Since we back up the entire database on each save, this approach does not make sense when the database is big.
+- Require sharing data with other users of the app.
+The database is self-contained on device, so there is no way to have a relationship with another user's data.

 ## In conclusion

-I hope this post has shed some light on how I was able to implement an SQLite database sync feature without supporting a server of my own.
+I hope this post has shed some light on how I was able to implement an SQLite database sync feature in a React Native app without supporting a server of my own.
 I welcome any thoughts or questions you have on the approach I have taken.

-If you would like to see this code in action, I highly recommend checking out the demo app that I have been referencing throughout this post.
+If you would like to see this code in action, I recommend checking out the demo app that I have been referencing throughout this post.
 It is completely functional out-of-the-box on iOS (includes my sample Dropbox client ID generated above).
 You can check it out on GitHub here:

 [github.com/blefebvre/react-native-sqlite-demo](https://github.com/blefebvre/react-native-sqlite-demo)

-_What's next?_ I have a post on component & end to end testing in the works, and plan to cover the process of updating to the latest React Native release in the new year.
+_What's next, Bruce?_ I have a post in the works on component & end-to-end testing, and plan to cover the process of updating to the latest React Native release shortly after that.

-Thanks for reading!